bioinformed/glu-genetics/docs/user_manual/preferred_formats.rst

 while :mod:`assoc.logit1` iterates over loci.
 Both modules will transform the data provided into the appropriate format, but such transformations can be extremely memory- and time-intensive.
-It may be better to use the :mod:`transform` module to generate data in the prefered formats of the modules you wish to use to avoid unnecessary overhead.
+It may be better to use the :mod:`transform` module to generate data in the preferred formats of the modules you wish to use to avoid unnecessary overhead.

 +----------------------------+------------------------------------------------------+